Thhethssmuz/ppp/docs/Macros.md

 - `Part <markdown>...`: Creates a special level 0 header.
 These headers will fill the whole page marking a major separation in the document, at least in report and book type documents.
 In articles these types of headers are typically not used.
 Since these headers are usually numbered differently than the rest of the document, if at all, these headers are never numbered and must be numbered manually if desired.

 - `ChapterPrefix [<markdown>]`: Defines the chapter prefix for level 1 headers in the document.
-This has no effect if the document is of type `article` as this document form does not define level 1 headers, but rather starts counting from a depth of 2, aka. sections.
-However, in `report` or `book` type documents this adds a separate header line for each numbered chapter in the document.
+This has no effect if the document is of type `Article` as this document form does not define level 1 headers, but rather starts counting from a depth of 2, aka. sections.
+However, in `Report` or `Book` type documents this adds a separate header line for each numbered chapter in the document.

   This macro may appear multiple times in the document, each time modifying all the chapters following the macro or until the macro appears again in the document.